 If you want to enjoy the area for the whole day, you can also visit Bodega Bay.
 For more ideas on what to do in Bodega Bay check out our blog post from earlier this year.
 We made it a farm day and stopped by Monte Bellaria di California Lavender Farm on the way.
 Late June and July are peak color season (peak instagram season?) and right now, August and early September, are peak fragrance season.
-We’ll have more about this in an upcoming blog post about how to take your family vacation in France without leaving Sonoma County!
+See more in our blog post about how to take your family vacation in France without leaving Sonoma County!

 East Green Valley Apples

 For another adventure option, you can go picking in the beautiful Green Valley, off Highway 116 between Sebastopol and Forestville.
 Hales Apple Farm offers a roadside stand open daily 9am-5pm.
 They have over 30 different varieties of heirloom apples and have a great selection gourds and pumpkins too.
-You can do U-Pick but you have to call ahead to make arrangements.
 Hale’s is located at 1526 Gravenstein Hwy North, Sebastopol (707) 823-4613.

 Make it an Adventure!

 After a visit to Hale’s Apple farm, you can make it a whole day adventure by adding in some more activities that are very close to Hale’s.
-You can visit Horse & Plow for cider and wine tasting, Iron Horse Vineyards for sparkling wine tasting, Bohemian Creamery for gourmet cheese to take home, and stay for dinner at Backyard in Forestville.
+You can visit Horse & Plow for cider and wine tasting, Iron Horse Vineyards for sparkling wine tasting, Bohemian Creamery for gourmet cheese to take home, and stay for dinner at Handline.

 West Green Valley Apples

 While Walker Apples Farm Stand does not offer U-Pick, they are the hidden gem of the Sebastapol/Graton area for their extensive selection of rare varietals.
 They grow a whopping 27 different varieties of apples!
 Their farm store is located at the end of a scenic country dirt road and is open daily 9 am to 5pm.
-Due to COVID, no apple tastings are offered at this time.
 Walker Apples is located at 10955 Upp Rd, Graton (707) 823-4310.

 Make it an Adventure!

 Apple-A-Day, Walker Apples, and Gabriel Farm are very close to each other so you could easily visit all on the same day.
-To make your trip to west Green Valley a whole day adventure you can visit the nearby Marimar Estate Winery after.
-I have been there myself and the views are fantastic!
+To make your trip to west Green Valley a whole day adventure you can visit kid-friendly Russian River Vineyards for wine tasting.
+You just might be lucky enough to be there when they are playing live music!
 Be sure to make an appointment for your tasting.
 On your way back home you can stop for dinner on the patio at Underwood Bar and Bistro located in downtown Graton.
 If you do this loop backwards and end at Apple-A-Day, then we highly recommend stopping at Hazel for dinner; our kids love sitting at the dining bar so they can watch food be prepared and gaze into the wood-fired oven.